-- 14.7 Planned overtime is defined as situations where the need for the overtime is known at least 48 hours in advance.
-If overtime work is needed immediately and it is not practicable to use the overtime list, then Department Managers or their designees shall ask for volunteers from those employees working at the time the need arises to work overtime.
-If an insufficient number of employees volunteer to work overtime, Managers or designees may assign the least senior employee(s) who is (are) qualified to do the overtime work. - 14.8 The University shall provide the Union with a list of the overtime distribution for unit employees quarterly.
-Stewards may request overtime lists from supervisors on a more frequent basis. - 14.9 Normally, full time employees receive two 15-minute rest periods per day.
+- 14.10 When employees are required to come in to work with less than 24 hours' notice, they will be guaranteed a minimum of three hours of straight time pay or shall be paid at a rate of 1.5 times their regular base rate of pay for all hours worked, whichever is greater.
+All work performed outside of an employee's regularly scheduled shift with less than 24 hours' notice shall be compensated at a premium rate of time and a half.
+If the hours worked are contiguous to the employee's scheduled shift, the equivalent of three (3) hours of straight time pay shall be in addition to the employee's scheduled shift.
+If work completed with less than 24 hours' notice is not contiguous with the employee's regular shift, then 30 minutes of travel time shall be paid.
+If this work is contiguous with the employee's regular shift, then no travel time will be paid.
+They shall also receive mileage for travel to and from work. - 14.11 For the health and safety of employees, all reasonable attempts shall be made to keep overtime to a minimum, and prevent employees from working more than: - a) 16 hours in a 24-hour period; - b) 35 hours of overtime in a seven-day period, and/or - c) More than 11 consecutive days of regular shift work. - 14.12 The University shall provide the Union with a list of the overtime distribution for unit employees quarterly.
+Stewards may request overtime lists from supervisors on a more frequent basis. - 14.13 Normally, full time employees receive two 15-minute rest periods per day.
 In some areas, because of the nature of the operation, formal 15-minute rest periods may not be feasible and alternative arrangements may be used.
-Employees shall not be denied access to a convenient heated building for rest periods provided it does not extend the 15-minute rest period.

-- 14.10 Except for unforeseen circumstances, full time employees shall not be required to forfeit a scheduled lunch break.
+Employees shall not be denied access to a convenient heated building for rest. periods provided it does not extend the 15-minute rest period. - 14.14 Except for unforeseen circumstances, full time employees shall not be required to forfeit a scheduled lunch break.
 A supervisor may adjust the scheduled time for lunch based on operational needs.
-In cases where a supervisor requires employees who normally have a scheduled lunch period to work without a lunch period, the employees shall either be paid or have their schedule adjusted accordingly. - 14.11 Employees shall normally not be required to be at work until the beginning of their shift, but if they are required to come in early, they shall be paid for the time they are required to work. - 14.12 In units with six or more bargaining unit employees, employees entitled to overtime pay may request compensatory time in lieu of overtime pay up to a maximum of 40 hours of comp time.
+In cases where a supervisor requires employees who normally have a scheduled lunch period to work without a lunch period, the employees shall either be paid or have their schedule adjusted accordingly. - 14.15 Employees shall normally not be required to be at work until the beginning of their shift, but if they are required to come in early, they shall be paid for the time they are required to work. - 14.16 In units with six or more bargaining unit employees, employees entitled to overtime pay may request compensatory time in lieu of overtime pay up to a maximum of 40 hours of comp time.
 Any additional compensatory time may only be accumulated with the approval of the Department Manager or the Manager's designee in accordance with University guidelines, but which shall not be more than eighty (80) hours for all compensatory time.